Key Points:

 While prime rib was both available and amazing, crab legs were not offered.

-My three favorite items at Bellagio’s buffet were the prime rib, bacon mac & cheese, and the mini gyros (all of which are pictured below).
+My three favorite items at Bellagio’s buffet were the prime rib, bacon mac & cheese, and mini gyros (all of which are pictured below).
 Sitting just outside of my “top 3 items” was the rotisserie chicken.

 Is The Buffet at Bellagio Worth the Money?

 It’s tough to say.
 Was the brunch buffet good?
 Absolutely.
 Was the buffet extremely good?
 Man, I sure thought so.
-Is the buffet $49.99 good?
+Is the buffet $54.99 good?
 It’s a close call.

-Bellagio’s buffet is in the same price/quality league as other upper-echelon buffets like Wicked Spoon at Cosmopolitan, The Buffet at Wynn, and Bacchanal Buffet at Caesars Palace, although I would rank it 4th behind those three.
-Bellagio is good, but not the best option at that price in my opinion.
+The Buffet at Bellagio lands in the same price & quality category as other top options like Wicked Spoon at Cosmopolitan, The Buffet at Wynn, and Bacchanal Buffet at Caesars Palace, and I rank it 4th behind those three.

 Ultimately, I think there’s value here if you: